 How to Build a Website for Your Small Business

-Never Underestimate the Power of SEO
+Never Underestimate SEO

-Use Analytics to Monitor Your Progress
+Use Analytics to Keep Track of Your Progress

 It’s important to track your online progress because you have to keep it in step with your company’s goals.
 If you have budget problems, the free Google analytics package can give you a great start.
 Once you have proven that your tags are working, pull weekly reports and closely examine user behavior on your site.
 Luckily, trends will not take long to spot.